 English Alumni come back each year for a careers event to talk to current students.
 They share the ways their work as an editor, a teacher, a lawyer, or a manager builds on skills they developed at Luther: reading, writing, speaking, critical analysis, and organization.

 When alums report back to the faculty at homecoming, in letters or in visits, they often reflect on how their experience as an English major pushed out the envelope of their humanity.
 That often has some bearing on how they raise a child, lead a congregation, read a newspaper or a new novel, or survey the night sky in the silence of their backyard.

-We, faculty, make our academic home in the department like reading and writing too.
+We, faculty, who make our academic home in the department, like reading and writing too.
 We also enjoy the conversation and engagement that goes along with those activities.
 We look forward to connecting—or reconnecting with you!